Cry Wolf (1947 film)

-Cry Wolf is a 1947 American mystery film directed by Peter Godfrey and featuring Errol Flynn and Barbara Stanwyck, based on the novel of the same name by Marjorie Carleton.
+Cry Wolf is a 1947 American mystery film noir directed by Peter Godfrey and starring Errol Flynn, Barbara Stanwyck and Geraldine Brooks.
+It was produced and distributed by Warner Bros.
+It is based on the 1945 novel of the same name by Marjorie Carleton.

 Plot

 Hearing that her husband is dead, Sandra Marshall arrives at his prominent family's remote estate to claim her inheritance.
 She receives a cold reception, especially from her husband's uncle, research scientist Mark Caldwell, who had not known about her or the marriage and accuses her of scheming.
 He allows her to stay in the mansion while the legal details are settled, and as the two become better acquainted, they develop a less contentious relationship.

 Caldwell's teenage niece Julie welcomes Sandra but claims that her uncle is holding her prisoner on the estate, that strange things are occurring in an area of the mansion that she is forbidden to enter and that the older family members and their servants may not be telling the truth about the recent death.
 Although Caldwell insists that Julie simply has an overactive imagination, Sandra wonders what to believe and whom to trust.
 Increasingly convinced that something is amiss at the mansion, she becomes willing to take risks to uncover what it is.